collinprince/squiggly-lines/README.md

 ### Future Shapes

-- add circles, ellipses, squares, etc.
+- add ellipses, squares, etc.
+- add filled versions of shapes

 ### Colors

 - create code to randomly select from different colors rather than just making every third line the same color

+### Brush

+- make an abstracted brush class that takes in a formula or (x, y) coordinate and "brushes" the desired color onto screen (will allow different line widths, anti-aliasing techniques, etc. to be impl'd)

 ### Additional Considerations

 - make random starting points for lines
 - randomly add lines as program runs
 - randomly remove lines as program runs
+- randomly add shapes as program runs
 - create code for detecting line collisions or forcing line collisions